linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Treasury Futures Using QuantLib Python.md

                                   ctd_bond,   yield_curve_handle,   yield_curve_handle)
 ```

-The valuation of the [[Futures Not Subject to Cash-And-Carry|futures]] contract and the underlying is shown below:
+The valuation of the [futures](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%203%20-%20Futures%20Markets/Futures%20Not%20Subject%20to%20Cash-And-Carry.md) contract and the underlying is shown below:

 Collapse Code
 ```latex